younesbelkada/blog/hf-bitsandbytes-integration.md

 from bnb.nn import Linear8bitLt
 ```

 2. Then you can define your own FP16 model.
 This detail is very important as you absolutely need a FP16 model to make it work.
-You might be able to use FP32 or BF16 model weights and cast those to FP16 (but at your own risk, since after conversion a model may fail to work - e.g. fp16 easily overflows with large numbers).
+You can also train or load a FP32 or BF16 model and cast it directly to FP16.

 ```py
 fp16_model = nn.Sequential(